MeharKaurAhuja/Log_Analysis/README.md

 article at the top.

 Example:
-"Princess Shellfish Marries Prince Handsome" — 1201 views "Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views "Political Scandal Ends In Political Scandal" — 553 views
+-"Princess Shellfish Marries Prince Handsome" — 1201 views -"Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views -"Political Scandal Ends In Political Scandal" — 553 views

 2. **Who are the most popular article authors of all time?** That is, when you sum up all of the articles each author has written, which authors get the most page views?
 Present this as a sorted list with the most popular author at the top.

 Example:
-Ursula La Multa — 2304 views
+-Ursula La Multa — 2304 views
-Rudolf von Treppenwitz — 1985 views
+-Rudolf von Treppenwitz — 1985 views
-Markoff Chaney — 1723 views
+-Markoff Chaney — 1723 views
-Anonymous Contributor — 1023 views

 3. **On which days did more than 1% of requests lead to errors?**  The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.

 Example:
-July 29, 2016 — 2.5% errors
+-July 29, 2016 — 2.5% errors
-Good coding practices

 ## How to Run?
 This project is run in a virtual machine that is created using Vagrant.
 Hence, there are some steps